• Skip to primary navigation

 As noted above, if things are configured properly, manually entering this address will always lead to our website.

-If you have a very long domain name, sometimes using “camel case” will help improve readability and recognition.
+If you have a very long domain name, some people suggest that using “camel case” will help improve readability and recognition.
 For example:

 MyBicycleShopInChicagoIllinois.com